Welcome to the Galway Lions Club

 The work of the Lions Clubs International Foundation (LCIF) spans a vast range of services including fitting out hospitals, clinics, libraries and schools and rebuilding communities after natural disasters, floods, tidal waves, earthquakes etc.

-Galway Lions Club with over 50 members, has been serving Galway for almost 50 years and is closely involved with and dependent on the generosity of the people of Galway.
+Galway Lions Club with over 50 members, has been serving Galway for 50 years and is closely involved with and dependent on the generosity of the people of Galway.
 Our Motto “We Serve” is reflected in the many local and international projects undertaken each year by the club.

 All money received goes straight to those in need.
 No money received goes to the administration of the Club.